Staying cool and healthy during hot weather

 - City of Port Orchard Parks

-- City of Bainbridge Island Parks
+- Bainbridge Island Parks

 - Go swimming at a local swimming pool.

-- Visit the library!
-Most Kitsap Regional Library locations have air conditioning!
+- Visit the library.
+Most Kitsap Regional Library locations have air conditioning.

-- Go to a movie.
+- Go to a movie or museum.

 RESOURCES:

-- Hot Weather Safety (multiple languages)
+- Washington State Department of Health Hot Weather Precautions fact sheet (multiple languages)